 We lived in a small apartment upstairs in one of those old civil war era plantation mansions with the big white columns on the front porch and a little upstairs balcony hanging out over the front porch.
 I remember it vividly but have no photos.
 It was at 306 Mulberry Street and looking it up today that is the address for Lee County Auto Salvage & Sales, meaning the house has probably been torn down.
 I wish I had a photo.

 We burned coal for heat and we had an old fashion ice box that required a new block of ice at least every other day, if not every day.
 And milk was delivered in glass bottles on the front porch.
 I remember all of that plus one “incident.”
-There was a bigger boy than me in one of the other apartments with whom I sometimes followed around when Jerry wasn’t with me.
+There was a bigger boy than me in one of the other apartments who I sometimes followed around when Jerry wasn’t with me.
 He was called a “bad boy.”
 I remember the day he took an egg out on the upstairs front porch and tried to drop it on the landlady.
 I think he missed, but Mother would not let me play with him ever again after that.

 It is likely that I started first grade in Marianna in the Fall of 1946 and finished the next Spring in Pine Bluff.
 As strange as it may seem, I don’t remember the first grade and Mom had no photos, but I do know that I finished in Pine Bluff before we moved to El Dorado, maybe in the late summer of 1947.